devgustavovasquez/devgustavovasquez/README.md

 - 🔥 Software Developer & focused on leaving a legacy in technology

+- 📃 I am a Javascript specialist, both client-side and server-side

 - 👨‍💻 All of my projects are available at [COMING SOON...](#)

-- ⚡ Right now I'm studying: Design Patterns and Rust.
+- ⚡ Right now I'm studying: Design Patterns and Rust (in my free time).

 <!--